-These Cinnamon Sourdough Honey Buns are soft and buttery with a sticky sweet filling.
+These cinnamon sourdough honey buns are soft and buttery with a sticky sweet filling.

 The edges get a nice crispy texture that melts in your mouth.
 And the honey caramelizes in the pan and on the bottom of the buns.
 Yummo!

-What better way to celebrate than with a new recipe.
-This is not a complicated recipe, my philosophy has always been “less is more”.
+What better way to celebrate than with a new recipe?
+This is not a complicated recipe; my philosophy has always been “less is more.”
 It’s amazing what you can transform your sourdough starter into with just a few simple ingredients.

-A rich dough or rich sourdough is a dough made with butter, milk and sometimes eggs.
-Rich doughs are more tender and flakey.
+A rich dough or rich sourdough is a dough made with butter, milk, and sometimes eggs.
+Rich doughs are more tender and flaky.
 They are typically used for sweet breads and desserts.
 Think of all the fun you can have with this dough!

 For the sourdough buns: